opensafely/documentation/docs/study-def.md

 ### Sharing common study definition variables
 When using multiple study definitions, there's often a lot of common variables between them, with just the population and maybe a couple of other variables that differ.
 This means you have to separately specify the common variables in each definition, and it's easy to make an error, particularly when something needs changing.
-To avoid this, there is a way to share these common variables between study definitions:
+To avoid this, you can use the following approach to share common variables between study definitions:

-Make a file called `common_variables.py` containing the following code:
+Make a Python script called `common_variables.py` containing the following code:

 ```py
 from cohortextractor import patients